-While this may be a dream scenario for the majority of businesses, there is a small percentage of companies that have a seemingly endless supply of customers.
-And after working with a handful of businesses like these, there are a couple of things they have in common:
+While this may seem far-fetched for most businesses, a small percentage of companies do have a seemingly endless supply of customers.
+After working with a handful of businesses like these, we’ve found there are a couple of things they have in common:

-- They’re always focused on strategies that future-proof their business
+- They’re always focused on strategies that future-proof their businesses

 - They invest in short & long-term client generation tactics

-So I wanted to focus on two customer acquisition strategies that can produce tons of potential clients, actively looking for a business just like yours: Search engine optimization (SEO) & Search Engine Marketing (SEM).
+In this article, we’re exploring two customer acquisition strategies that can produce tons of potential clients who are actively looking for a business just like yours: search engine optimization (SEO) and search engine marketing (SEM).

 Which one is right for you?